-This bill amends Minnesota Statutes regarding resident tuition and state student aid, specifically targeting the eligibility criteria for students seeking resident tuition rates at state universities and colleges.
-The bill removes the previous requirement for students without lawful immigration status to provide documentation of compliance with selective service registration and proof of an application for lawful immigration status.
-Instead, it establishes that a student who has attended high school in Minnesota for three or more years and graduated or obtained an equivalent degree is eligible for resident tuition, regardless of their immigration status.
+This bill amends Minnesota Statutes to modify provisions related to resident tuition and state student aid for higher education.
+Specifically, it revises section 135A.043 to clarify eligibility for resident tuition rates.
+The bill removes the previous requirement for students without lawful immigration status to provide documentation of compliance with selective service registration and to show that they have applied for lawful immigration status if a federal process exists.
+Instead, it establishes that a student who has attended high school in Minnesota for three or more years and graduated or obtained an equivalent will qualify for resident tuition, regardless of their immigration status.

 Statutes affected: Introduction: 135A.043, 136A.101